The Pros and Cons of Using Jargon in Content Writing: A Complete 2026 Guide for Marketers and Copywriters

 The Trust Factor in Content Marketing

-According to Content Marketing Institute, one of the most authoritative resources for content marketing best practices, clarity directly correlates with trustworthiness in digital content.
+According to the Content Marketing Institute’s 2025 Benchmarks Report, clarity directly correlates with trustworthiness in digital content—and this relationship has strengthened in the AI era.
 When readers struggle to understand your message, they’re more likely to question your credibility or assume you’re trying to obscure important details.

 This psychological principle has profound implications for content creators and copywriters.
 If your goal is building trust with potential customers, using unnecessarily complex language can backfire—even if your intentions are purely educational.